 If you’d prefer to drive the route yourself, you can stop off for longer at the different spots and enjoy some other activities.

 Scuba dive or snorkel between two tectonic plates (you’ll need to be certified for diving but you can snorkel as long as you can swim!), marvel at the waterfalls dotted around the park and follow a hiking trail to lead you some wonderful views.
 You can even camp here!

 Less than an hour’s drive from the park is the hot spring area where the original Geysir is located.
 It’s unlikely it will erupt whilst you’re there – it hasn’t properly gone off in around 100 years.
-The more recent eruptions have been due to earthquake activity but it’s not common.
 However, you WILL see the nearby Strokkur geyser explode and it’s such an amazing sight!